ranfysvalle02/deep-q-basics/README.md

 A critical aspect of DQN is balancing **exploration** (trying new actions to discover their effects) and **exploitation** (choosing actions that have yielded high rewards in the past).
 This balance is managed through an **epsilon-greedy policy**, where the agent selects a random action with probability `epsilon` (exploration) and the best-known action with probability `1 - epsilon` (exploitation).
 Over time, `epsilon` decays, reducing exploration as the agent becomes more confident in its learned policy.

+The epsilon-greedy policy is like deciding when to try a new restaurant:

+- **Exploration:** Occasionally, you try new places (random actions) to discover hidden gems.
+- **Exploitation:** Once you find a favorite, you visit it more often (choosing known good actions).

 ### Experience Replay

 To enhance learning efficiency and stability, DQN utilizes an **experience replay buffer**.
 This buffer stores past experiences—comprising the state, action, reward, next state, and done flag—allowing the agent to learn from a diverse set of scenarios.
 Sampling random batches from this buffer breaks the correlation between sequential experiences, leading to more robust learning and preventing the network from overfitting to recent experiences.

+### Visualizing Experience Replay

+Imagine a video game recording:

+1. **Recording Memories (Buffer):** The robot records its experiences as it navigates the maze.
+2. **Replay on Demand:** During training, it randomly plays back these memories to learn better.

+This replay system ensures the robot learns from diverse experiences, not just recent ones, reducing bias.

 ---